2000 SportsRacing World Cup Brno

 The 2000 SportsRacing World Cup Brno was the sixth race for the 2000 SportsRacing World Cup season held at Brno Circuit and ran a distance of two hours and thirty minutes.
 It took place on August 6, 2000.

+The race was won by the No. 1 JMB Giesse Team Ferrari entry with drivers Christian Pescatori and David Terrien in the Ferrari 333 SP.

 Official results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).